promisinganuj/cloud/AWS/IAM/assuming-identity.md

   * The identity broker application has permissions to access IAM's token service (STS) API to create temporary security credentials.
   * The identity broker application is able to verify that employees are authenticated within the existing authentication system.
   * Users are able to get a temporary URL that gives them access to the AWS Management Console (which is referred to as single sign-on).

+### What are the benefits of Web Identity Feredation using Cognito? - To be refined...
+* Web Identity Fededation using Cognito is the preferred way for Web Identity Federation
+* Create IAM Roles using Cognito with the least privilege needed
+* Build trust between the OIDC IdP and AWS
+* Cognito benefits:
+  * Support for anonymous users
+  * Support for MFA
+  * Data synchronization
+* Cognito replaces a Token Vending Machine (TVM)